 Faculty members bring a strong interdisciplinary focus to scholarship and teaching and participate actively in a variety of other programs at UC Davis, including: Graduate Groups in Linguistics and Cultural Studies; Programs in the Humanties and Film Studies; the Hemispheric Institute on the Americas, the Chicana/Latina Research Center, and the Davis Humanities Institute, through which faculty and graduate students are involved in research clusters focused on Documentary Studies, Early Modern Studies, Language and Social Contexts, Latin American Cultural Studies, Medieval Studies, Queer Studies, and Studies in Performance and Practice.

-Some of our faculty are also affiliated with the Designated Emphases (graduate minors) in: Classics and Classical Receptions, Critical Theory, Feminist Theory and Research, Human Rights, Second Language Acquisition, and Studies in Performance and Practice.
+Some of our faculty are also affiliated with the Designated Emphases (graduate minors) in: Classics and Classical Receptions, Critical Theory, Feminist Theory and Research, Human Rights, Second Language Acquisition, Environmental Humanities and Studies in Performance and Practice.

 We welcome students from every country, culture, and creed who seek rigorous study of Spanish and Portuguese cultural production.
 People speak Spanish and Portuguese in communities all over the globe, and the commitments and research of our program's students and faculty reflect these varied cultures.
 Because of this, we actively recruit talented, passionate students from around the world to our graduate program.
 A diverse graduate student body and a diversity of perspectives are key to our program's success and the success of our students as scholars, researchers, and instructors.
 So we affirm the university’s Principles of Community and commit ourselves to fostering an equitable, hospitable, and inclusive educational environment that is supportive of all students' success.